genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-datasource.md

 title: Grid Pro - Genesis datasource
 keywords: [web, web components, grid, grid pro, datasource]
 tags:
 - web
 - web components
 - grid
 - grid pro
 - datasource
 ---

-Used in [Connected Data](../../../../../web/web-components/grids/grid-pro/grid-pro-connected/) scenarios, this will fetch data from a Genesis server (or any other server that implements the Genesis protocol). <br /> <br /> *Available attributes and props may change in the future and are open for feedback but are reflecting the DATA_LOGON message options](/creating-applications/defining-your-application/integrations/rest-endpoints/#data_logon)*
+Used in [Connected Data](../../../../../web/web-components/grids/grid-pro/grid-pro-connected/) scenarios, this will fetch data from a Genesis server (or any other server that implements the Genesis protocol).

+*All available attributes and pops are reflecting the [DATA_LOGON messages options](../../../../../server/integration/rest-endpoints/basics/#data_logon)*

 ## Attributes and props